ha0ye/replication-gsottbauer-2022/replication.md

 table_2 %>% as_latex() %>% write_lines(file = here::here("out", "table_2.tex"))
 ```

+*Note*: Observe that the mean religiousness for the “Primed-rich”
+treatment group is reported here as 3.8, whereas it is 3.9 in Table 2 of
+the original publication.
+Doing the calculation and reporting it with
+higher precision, we compute the mean as 3.8484556.

 ## Figure A1.2

 To create figure A1.2, convert income into a factor variable with proper